THYROID DISEASE

 "Orphan Annie's tumor" reminds us of papillary carcinoma of the thyroid:

-• It primarily affects younger women;
+• It most often affects younger women;

 • It tends to stay around for years without getting any bigger;